 - Two emergency vehicle driving simulators—one for police, one for fire—allow students and professionals to sharpen their driving techniques.
 Simulators prevent wear and tear on equipment while allowing trainees to practice driving in hazardous conditions.

-- The classroom functions as an emergency operations center, where students and trainees rehearse incident management and control.
+- The classroom is an emergency operations center where students and trainees rehearse incident management and control.
 It is also the temporary home for a tabletop model city, a useful incident management training resource for students and practitioners.

 - The property offers a 139,400 square-foot driving pad, which includes a 28,200 square-foot skidpad that allows law enforcement and emergency services trainees to develop their driving skills.

 - The forensics lab is for actual law enforcement investigations, including a digital access control system that records the information of anyone who logs in to access evidence files.

 - The defensive tactics room provides a place for tactical training with a semi-padded floor.

 - The apparatus bay is a two-bay garage for emergency vehicles serving realistic, live learning environments.
 Currently, this includes an ambulance and two fire trucks.